 Industry Analysis & Industry Trends

-The Australian dream of home ownership is increasingly trending towards multi-unit apartments and townhouses, which offer inner-city lifestyles, suit smaller households and help avoid the high costs of residential land.
+The Australian dream of home ownership is trending towards multi-unit apartments and townhouses, which offer inner-city lifestyles, suit smaller households and help avoid the high costs of residential land.
 Industry contractors construct housing structures that range from suburban flats to soaring CBD apartment towers, and from military barracks to designer retirement communities.

 Industry Report - Starting a New Business Chapter